 The Helen Elizabeth Huey Scholarship Fund

 Established in 2014 in memory of the fund’s namesake by her brother John W. Huey, Jr. and his wife, Kate Ellis Huey, the fund provides scholarship support for Masters of Social Work students.
 Strong preference is given to students devoted to protecting the interests of disenfranchised children, particularly those growing up in the foster care program.

-This is a need-based award with a 20% community service component and demonstrated leadership in the area of social justice.
-The recipient of this award must have a desire to address social justice issues collectively and as an advocate proactively move social justice to the forefront for positive social change.
+This is a need-based award with a 20% community service component and demonstrated leadership in the area of criminal justice.
+The recipient of this award must have a desire to address criminal justice issues collectively and as an advocate proactively move criminal justice to the forefront for positive social change.